 A reimagined public space in the heart of the Beltline Humpy Hollow Park Redevelopment

-The redeveloped Humpy Hollow Park will offer the community a much-needed outdoor gathering spot featuring an off-leash dog park, performing stage, public seating and an urban plaza.
+The redeveloped Humpy Hollow Park opened in August 2024 offering the community a much-needed outdoor gathering spot featuring an off-leash dog park, performing stage, public seating, and plaza.

 update